Alabama man arrested after stealing air conditioning units from preschool: police

 PRESCHOOL STAFFERS SUSPENDED AFTER ALLEGEDLY FORCING CHILDREN TO STAND NAKED INSIDE CLOSET AS PUNISHMENT

 Wilbanks allegedly broke into the preschool on Aug.
 21 at around 3 a.m., police said in a news release.
-Hengar Police spoke to witnesses who gave a description of the suspect and identified a vehicle that was seen at the school during the time of the robbery.
+Henagar Police spoke to witnesses who gave a description of the suspect and identified a vehicle that was seen at the school during the time of the robbery.

 Soon after, authorities learned a man matching that description was pulled over by the Sylvania Police in a vehicle that reportedly matched witness testimony.